-Among the issues raised in our appeal of the True-Up Order is the Texas Utility Commission's reduction of our stranded cost recovery by approximately \$146 million for the present value of certain deferred tax benefits associated with our former Texas Genco assets.
+Among the issues raised in our appeal of the True-Up Order is the Texas Utility Commission's reduction of our stranded cost recovery by approximately \$146 million for the present value of certain deferred tax benefits associated with our former electric generation assets.
 Such reduction was considered in our recording of an after-tax extraordinary loss of \$977 million in the last half of 2004.
-We believe that the Texas Utility Commission based its order on proposed regulations issued by the IRS in March 2003 related to those tax benefits.
-Those proposed regulations would have allowed utilities which were deregulated before March 4, 2003 to make a retroactive election to pass the benefits of ADITC and EDFIT back to customers.
+We believe that the Texas Utility Commission based its order on proposed regulations issued by the Internal Revenue Service (IRS) in March 2003 related to those tax benefits.
+Those proposed regulations would have allowed utilities owning assets that were deregulated before March 4, 2003 to make a retroactive election to pass the benefits of Accumulated Deferred Investment Tax Credits (ADITC) and Excess Deferred Federal Income Taxes (EDFIT) back to customers.
 However, in December 2005, the IRS withdrew those proposed normalization regulations and issued new proposed regulations that do not include the provision allowing a retroactive election to pass the tax benefits back to customers.
-If the December 2005 proposed regulations become effective and if the Texas Utility Commission's order on this issue is not reversed on appeal or the amount of the tax benefits is not otherwise restored by the Texas Utility Commission, the IRS is likely to consider that a "normalization violation" has occurred.
-If so, the IRS could require us to pay an amount equal to our unamortized ADITC balance as of the date that the normalization violation was deemed to have occurred.
-In addition, if a normalization violation is deemed to have occurred, the IRS could also deny us the ability to elect accelerated depreciation benefits.
+In a May 2006 Private Letter Ruling (PLR) issued to a Texas utility on facts similar to ours, the IRS, without referencing its proposed regulations, ruled that a normalization violation would occur if ADITC and EDFIT were required to be returned to customers.
+We have requested a PLR asking the IRS whether the Texas Utility Commission's order reduction would cause a normalization violation with respect to the ADITC and EDFIT would cause a normalization violation.
+If the IRS determines that such reduction would cause a normalization violation with respect to the ADITC and the Texas Utility Commission's order relating to such reduction is not reversed or otherwise modified, the IRS could require us to pay an amount equal to our unamortized ADITC balance as of the date that the normalization violation is deemed to have occurred and the Texas Utility Commission's order relating to such reduction is not reversed or otherwise modified, the IRS coul deny us the ability to elect accelerated tax depreciation benefits beginning in the taxable year that the normalization violation is deemed to have occurred.
 If a normalization violation should ultimately be found to exist, it could have an adverse impact on our results of operations, financial condition and cash flows.
+However, we and CenterPoint Energy are vigorously pursuing the appeal of this issue and will seek other relief from the Texas Utility Commission to avoid a normalization violation.
 The Texas Utility Commission has not previously required a company subject to its jurisdiction to take action that would result in a normalization violation.